 Today will be the day to take the ferry to Bodø.
 Make sure to be in Moskenes on time to be able to make the crossing to Bodø.
 The ferry leaves at 7 am and arrives at 10:15 am.
 You can return the rental bike within walking distance of the ferry.
 If you prefer to stay in Reine for an extra day to explore the surroundings further, this of course is very much possible.

 Near the center of Svolvær this place is ideal to start the holiday.
 The accommodation has a beautiful location in a sunny spot on the water with a view of the harbor and the mountains.
-You spend the night in an authentic fisherman’s hut on wooden posts on a jetty with a terrace.
-The cabin is equipped for 2 people and has a double bed.
-The cabin also has a bathroom, a kitchen and a living room.
+You spend the night in an hut or apartment on wooden posts on a jetty with a terrace.
+The stay is equipped for 2 people and has a double bed.
+There is a bathroom, a kitchen and a living room.

 On the south side of the island of Vestvågøy, this campsite is located in a cove of the sea and surrounded by mountains.
 The campsite offers space for campers, caravans, tents and has several log cabins.
 The residence is a wooden house with simple layout and its own kitchen and (small) living room.
 Located on the water with a beautiful view.